 Largemouth Bass Fishing Tips

-Most largemouth bass can be found just about anywhere you look.
+Most largemouth can be found just about anywhere you look.
 Just as they are not discriminatory about their diet, they also seem not to be discriminatory about where they live.
 They are territorial, but being the insatiable feeders that they are, you will find that largemouth bass will go where the food is abundant.

 Rocky areas with holes and cracks where crawfish, darters, and other prey fish can hide provide good feeding grounds.
-Largemouth Bass hold around rocks large enough to create caves and shadowed areas for protection.
+Largemouth bass hold around rocks large enough to create caves and shadowed areas for protection.
 Boulders and rock slabs are particularly attractive when they’re located in or adjacent to weed beds.

 Riprap placed along dam faces and bridges also represent important bass cover in reservoirs.
-Its crevices provide feeding opportunities, and the placement of riprap often provides a path from deep water to the shallows that bass use on a daily or seasonal basis.
+Its crevices provide feeding opportunities, and the placement of riprap often provides a path from deep water to the shallows that bass use on a daily and seasonal basis.

 Pre-spawning bass present one of the best opportunities as water temperatures begin to warm and they move into the shallows and increase their feeding.